kbansal98/intogenLSTM/README.md

 # intogenLSTM
-An LSTM network and dataset for predicting the consequences of cancerous mutations using prior context.
+An LSTM network and dataset for predicting the consequences of cancerous mutations using prior mutation equences.